Canine Distemper Virus

 Identify and Separate Sick Animals

-Daily rounds are key to promptly recognizing signs of illness in individual animals, patterns within the population, and additional red flags that point to a potential CDV outbreak, including:
+Daily rounds are key to promptly recognizing signs of illness in individual animals, patterns within the population and additional red flags that raise the index of suspicion of a potential CDV outbreak, including:

 - Sudden death (particularly in puppies)